 If you have followed this entire post to the letter, then congratulations!
 You have just taken your first step into the world of blogging.
-I’m glad that you have joined me on this journey in starting a blog.
-While I cannot guarantee that the ride will always be smooth, I can assure you that it will be incredibly rewarding.
+I’m glad that you have joined me on this journey of starting a blog.
+While I cannot guarantee that the ride will always be smooth (mistakes to avoid when starting), I can assure you that it will be enriching.
 Even if you do not intend to blog for long or for money, I hope that this guide has given you some valuable tips on how to start, run, and manage a blog.

 Feel free to give me feedback on your how to start a blog-creating experience and this article in the comments below.
 I love hearing from you.